Random | Best Random Tools

 It wasn't available in kegs, and the producers wanted it to be on tap.
 So they took these cans of this generic non-alcoholic beer and put it into soda pop dispensers and put it in well before we would roll the cameras, so it was nice and flat.
 So the prop masters would put some salt in the mug to give the head a little pop.
 That was some serious acting to pretend I liked that stuff.

-• Season 6 Was Meant To End With An HIV Scare For Sam on Random Behind The Scenes Secrets From The Set Of 'Cheers'
+• The Show Almost Didn't Survive Season 1 on Random Behind The Scenes Secrets From The Set Of 'Cheers'

 New Random Displays Display All By Ranking